Mitch Garver Player Props: Rangers vs. White Sox

 Mitch Garver At The Plate

-- Garver has four doubles, three home runs and six walks while hitting .254.
+- Garver is hitting .254 with four doubles, three home runs and six walks.

-- In 64.7% of his games this season (11 of 17), Garver has picked up at least one hit, and in four of those games (23.5%) he recorded multiple hits.

-- He has gone deep in two of 17 games played this year, and in 4.6% of his plate appearances.
+- He has hit a long ball in two of 17 games played this season, and in 4.6% of his plate appearances.

 - In seven games this year, Garver has picked up an RBI, with more than one RBI once.